hrishikeshChandi/dept-faculty-scraper/README.md

 # Dept Faculty Scraper

-The **Dept Faculty Scraper** is a Flask-based web application that retrieves and displays faculty names for various departments from a specified university website.
-It uses Selenium for web scraping and a JSON file for caching data locally.
+The **Dept Faculty Scraper** is a Flask-based web app that shows faculty names for different departments.
+It uses Selenium to get the data and stores it in a JSON file for faster access later.

 ## Features

-- User-friendly web interface for selecting a department.
+- Simple web interface to search by department.
-- Retrieves faculty names dynamically using Selenium.
+- Uses Selenium to get faculty names from the university site.
-- Caches faculty names in a local `data.json` file for faster subsequent searches.
+- Saves results in a local `data.json` file for faster future searches.
-- Automatically updates the cache when new data is available.
+- Updates the saved data when new info is found.

 ## Prerequisites

-Before running the application, ensure that the following are installed:
+Before running the app, make sure you have:

-1. Python 3.7+
+1. Python 3.7 or higher
 2. Google Chrome browser
-3. Chrome WebDriver (managed automatically using `webdriver-manager`)
+3. Chrome WebDriver (automatically managed by `webdriver-manager`)

 ## Installation